April 13, 2024

 • Advisor directory: You can get access to advisors to help you with legal, accounting, negotiations, valuations, escrow, and M&A services.
 Think of it like Upwork but for acquisition advisors.

-Update: Reilly Chase revealed one of the recent scams on Twitter.
+Reilly Chase reported a scam on Twitter (not perpetuated by Acquire, though).
 So always do your due diligence.

 What are the benefits of buying or selling a business in an online marketplace?